malcommac/Repeat/README.md

 * Support multiple observers to receive fire events from timer.
 * Ability to pause , start , resume and reset our timer without allocating a new instance.
 * Ability to set different repeat modes (`infinite` : infinite sequence of fires, at regular intervals, `finite` : a finite sequence of fires, at regular intervals, `once` : a single fire events at specified interval since start).

+Moreover Repeat also provide supports for:

+* **Debouncer**: Debouncer will delay a function call, and every time it's getting called it will delay the preceding call until the delay time is over.
+* **Throttler**: Throttling wraps a block of code with throttling logic, guaranteeing that an action will never be called more than once each specified interval.

 ## Other Libraries You May Like